 Cannabidiol (CBD) is one of the most remarkable compounds in the natural world.
 Originally discovered in 1940 by Dr Roger Adams and his team at the University of Illinois, CBD has been found by numerous studies to be particularly beneficial to health with little to no side effects.

 While CBD is widely touted to be ‘non-psychoactive’ this is an over simplification that defies the true definition of psychoactive.
-CBD in fact, delivers a benign psychotropic effect in comparison to its counterpart THC, most notably calming and relieving anxiety, a topic of which you will find a plethora of discussion available online by patients and consumers alike.
+CBD in fact, delivers a benign psychotropic effect in comparison to its counterpart THC, most notably calming and relieving anxiety, a topic of which you will find a plethora of discussion available online.
 While many cannot tolerate the mind-altering effects of THC, CBD offers none of the disadvantages of its stigma-laden cousin de Cannabis.
 People around the world can consume CBD void of the risk of becoming ‘high’ or ‘stoned.’

 CBD is one of the few molecules manufactured outside of the human body by plants that readily cross the blood brain barrier.
 It’s half-life in humans is relatively long, approximately 3-5 days after oral dosing depending on factors such as weight and dosage.

 How CBD works

 CBD and other Cannabinoids interact with the human body via a network of microscopic cellular receptors called the endocannabinoid system (ECS).
 The ECS is present not only in humans, but in all mammals including household pets such as dogs, cats, even fish and is directly responsible for managing critical bodily functions such as appetite, mood, sleep, metabolism, inflammation and the ability to ward off infection or disease.